 If you think about it leather is skin, with pores and fibers that no longer have the ability to protect themselves.
 This is why leather goods benefit from protection and conditioning and why they dry out and crack if we fail to maintain them.
 It’s also why using non-porous finishes on leather isn’t a good idea, leather needs to breathe and be able to release moisture.
 Protecting leather while allowing it to breathe will keep it soft and strong for years to come.
-By using jojoba, we are extending the life of our leather goods with a product that is similar to skin’s natural protection.
+By using jojoba oil for leather conditioners, we are extending the life of our leather goods with a product that is similar to skin’s natural protection.

 Since jojoba is very shelf stable and doesn’t go rancid, this also makes it beneficial as a leather protector.
-There is no need worry about leather goods developing an off smell or getting sticky, which can happen with oils.
+There is no need to worry about leather goods developing an off smell or getting sticky, which can happen with oils.

-Here are the simple steps to use jojoba to condition, soften, and help protect your leather goods:
+Here are the simple steps to use jojoba oil to condition, soften, and help protect your leather goods:

-Use a few drops of jojoba on a soft, lint free cloth (an old sock works very well)
+Use a few drops of jojoba on a soft, lint-free cloth (an old sock works very well)

 gently rub the jojoba into the leather, working over the entire piece until it’s absorbed.
 If needed add a few extra drops of jojoba on your cloth.